IBM/GetStartedJava/README.md

 15. [Publish to IBM Cloud](#15-publish-to-ibm-cloud)

-For the first part of this pattern, you have two deployment options:
+#### For the first part of this pattern, you have two deployment options:
 1. Create an [IBM Cloud account](https://console.bluemix.net/registration/?target=%2Fdashboard%2Fapps) deploy the application directly to the IBM Cloud by using the `Deploy to IBM Cloud` button below.
 Proceed to the section: [Deploy to IBM Cloud](#1-Deploy-to-IBM-Cloud).

-2. Manually deploy the application to the IBM Cloud by first proceeding to [Clone the Sample Application](#2-clone-the-sample-application).
+2. Manually deploy the application to the IBM Cloud by first proceeding to [Clone the Sample Application](#2-clone-the-sample-application) and continue through the subsequent steps.

-For both steps, once you complete the respective option , proceed thereafter to the section: [Add a Database](#5-add-a-database).
+For both options, once you complete the respective option , proceed thereafter to the section: [Add a Database](#5-add-a-database).

 ## 1. Deploy to IBM Cloud